dosemedia/dev_coding_challenge/README.md

 ## Build Setup

-The following requires npm and Node.js
+The following requires npm and Node.js.
+If you do not have those, find a guide for your OS.

 ``` bash
 # install dependencies